Sphere Magazine

 Wireframe of gravitational reach of two celestial bodies

 The portion of each body responsible for the gravitational attraction of the other is in the shape of a spherical sector.
-The following illustrations show the spherical sectors isolated in order to visualise the scale of the margin of error in previous theories of gravity.
-It is not an error of 2 quadrillion times like with man on Earth but the margin of error is significant enough to dispense with dark matter.
+The following illustrations show the spherical sectors isolated in order to visualise the scale of the margin of error in previous theories of gravity that gave rise to the dark matter hypothesis.
+These spherical sectors are represented by Mss1 and Mss2 in the new formulas.

 Gravitational spherical sectors of two celestial bodies Gravitational spherical sectors of two celestial bodies